 Look for third-party testing.
 Quality supplements will often have certifications from independent testing labs.
 This matters because the supplement industry isn't as tightly regulated as pharmaceuticals, so quality can vary significantly between brands.

 Consult a professional for 5-HTP.
 5-HTP is effective but should be used carefully, particularly if you're taking any medication that affects serotonin (including some antidepressants).
-It's worth having a conversation with your GP or a naturopath before starting it.
+It's worth having a conversation with your doctor or a naturopath before starting it.

 If you're only going to try one supplement for mood support, start with vitamin D3 (1000–2000 IU per day in winter).
-It's inexpensive, widely available, safe for most people, and deficiency is extremely common — especially if you live in a country with limited winter sunshine.
+It's inexpensive, widely available, safe for most people, and deficiency is extremely common — especially if you live in a region with limited winter sunshine.

 Frequently asked questions about serotonin